The government’s new Energy Price Guarantee will keep bills below the levels we were expecting – but how much could we pay?

 But if we can safely use less energy, we’ll be able to keep bills a bit lower.

-Getting through the winter
+Getting through the crisis

 At Quids in! we’ve been looking at ways of saving cash for years.
 But things are tougher than we can ever remember right now so we have to go even further.